Haberdashers’ School for Girls

 School Size – c.
 1170 – 1200

-Haberdashers’ Aske’s School for Girls Scholarships and bursaries available – Yes
+Haberdashers’ School for Girls Scholarships and bursaries available – Yes

-Haberdashers’ Aske’s School for Girls 11 Plus Exam – English skills and mathematics
+Haberdashers’ School for Girls 11 Plus Exam Format – School written.
+This includes:

 The school seeks to provide a challenging, positive, stimulating and secure community in which girls enjoy working hard to fulfil their potential.
 It aims to enhance each girl’s sense of worth by encouraging her participation with enjoyment, whether or not she excels, and by the praise she receives for her positive contribution.
 Through co-operation and team work, the school aspires to ensure that each individual is valued and develops the qualities of tolerance, understanding and service to the community.
 The school’s priority is to provide every girl with the intellectual, cultural, physical, moral, personal and spiritual resources she needs to give her confidence to go forward into a changing world.